hyprwm/hyprland-wiki/pages/Getting Started/Master-Tutorial.md

 ## Themes
-Since this is not a full fledged Desktop Environment, you will need to use tools such as `lxappearance` and `nwg-look` (recommended) for GTK, and `qt5ct` / `qt6ct` for their respective QT versions.
+Since this is not a full fledged Desktop Environment, you will need to use tools such as `lxappearance` and `nwg-look` (recommended) for GTK, and `qt5ct` / `qt6ct` for their respective Qt versions.
 Some older applications may also require `qt4ct`.

 ## Force apps to use Wayland